TritonDataCenter/manta/docs/operator-guide.md

 where geographical location on Earth is important, an example region deployed to the west coast of the USA might be called "us-west-1", with its 3 availability zones (i.e. Triton datacenters) called "us-west-1a", "us-west-1b", and "us-west-1c".
-This way, if further deployments are planned for the same physical location, the region name "us-west-2" could be used to avoid conflicts.
+This way, if new region deployments are planned for the same physical location, the region name "us-west-2" could be used to avoid conflicts.

 The datacenter and region name are decided at Triton setup time.
 A Manta deployment will take its region name from the datacenter that you have decided